OpenTranslationBible/open-bible/en-GB/18.Job/md/job-15.md

 ## Job 15:27

-> Though his face is covered with fat
+> Even though his face is covered with fat
-> and his waist bulges with flesh,
+> and his waist is full of flesh,

 ## Job 15:28